DezziDez/ThreadTTRPG/Core/Chapter 1 ~ Spool/TTRPG.md

 # Story
 The story that takes place inside a TTRPG is ever evolving with unexpected twists and turns due to the choices made by the players and guided by the Weaver.
 # Objects
-Objects are anything that isn't a Character.
+[[Object|Objects]] are anything that isn't a Character.
 These are things, items, structures, or anything else that might change in the world that can't make its own choices.